openkim/openkim-items-wiki/wiki/models/6502/7990/5230/002/MO_650279905230_002/wikipage.md

 **Data used in fitting:**
 The articles cited below are vague as to what specific quantities were used in the fitting process.
-They state that, "These potentials are well fitted to basic material properties such as lattice constants, elastic constants, bulk moduli, vacancy formation energies, and sublimation energies...".
+They state that, "These potentials are well fitted to basic material properties such as lattice constants, elastic constants, bulk moduli, vacancy formation energies, sublimation energies, and heats of solution."
 **Source citation DOI:**

 * X. W. Zhou, R. A. Johnson, and H. N. G. Wadley, Physical Review B 69, 144113 (2004).